ajflexxx/bmad-method-guide/11-bmad-tasks-reference.md

 **Note**: QA artifacts and story/config presence are validated in Process/Blocking Conditions, not listed as prerequisites.

-**Content Types**:

-- **File/Document Prerequisites**: Files that must exist
-- **Task Prerequisites**: Other tasks that should run first
-- **State Prerequisites**: System or workflow states required
-- **Knowledge Prerequisites**: Information needed by executor
-- **Configuration Prerequisites**: Settings or config values needed

 **Best Practices**:

-- List in order of importance or checking sequence
-- Be specific about file paths or locations
-- Mention alternative paths if prerequisites aren't met
-- Keep prerequisites actionable and verifiable
-- Reference specific tasks by name when applicable

-**Relationship to Inputs**:

-- Prerequisites are conditions to check before starting
-- Inputs are parameters passed during execution
-- Prerequisites ensure the task can run successfully
-- Inputs configure how the task runs

-**Important Distinction**:
+- Focus on system state and completion status rather than file existence (files can be checked in Process)

-- Prerequisites focus on environment/system readiness that can't be validated by the task
+- Describe human-completed work or manual processes that the task depends on
-- File existence, config values, and prior task outputs are typically checked during execution (in Process or Blocking Conditions sections)
+- Include workflow dependencies where one task must complete before another can begin
+- Keep prerequisites conceptual rather than programmatic (e.g., "tests are passing" not "test-results.json exists")
+- Use prerequisites for conditions that require human judgment or external system states
+- Avoid duplicating checks that will be performed in the Inputs validation or Process sections

+**Other important information**:

+**Key Distinction from Blocking Conditions**: Prerequisites are checked before task execution begins and focus on environmental readiness.
+Blocking Conditions are discovered during execution and trigger task termination with specific error messages.
+Prerequisites also differ from Inputs, which define required parameters and data structures rather than system states.

+**When tasks omit Prerequisites**: Many BMad tasks operate without Prerequisites sections because they are self-contained or handle all validation internally.
+Tasks like `create-next-story.md`, `index-docs.md`, and `kb-mode-interaction.md` omit Prerequisites because they can execute in any valid BMad environment without special preconditions.

+**Content Types commonly seen in Prerequisites**:

+- **Prior workflow completion**: Other tasks that must finish first
+- **System state requirements**: Build status, test results, deployment state
+- **Human-completed work**: Manual reviews, approvals, or configurations
+- **Knowledge requirements**: Understanding or context the LLM needs
+- **Environmental conditions**: Tool availability, service readiness

-- If a task can detect and halt on a missing requirement, it belongs in Blocking Conditions, not Prerequisites
-- Prerequisites are about "Can this task even attempt to run?" not "Will this task succeed?"
+**Important Distinction**: Prerequisites focus on environment/system readiness that can't be validated by the task.
+If a task can detect and halt on a missing requirement, it belongs in Blocking Conditions, not Prerequisites.
+Prerequisites are about "Can this task even attempt to run?" not "Will this task succeed?"

 ### Instructions/Process Section